ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 Now, you can populate the `DEPLOY_HOST` secret in GitHub with your DNS.
 This will be used by the `release.yml` workflow to deploy your application to your server via SSH.

-## 6. The Docker Home: Configuring Linux Server with Docker
+## 6. Configuring Linux Server with Docker

 By now, you should have a Linux server with Docker installed, and the NGINX reverse proxy with LetsEncrypt running, just as we did in the previous section.

 Your server will also need to be accessible via SSH on port 22 so that GitHub Actions can deploy your application.

-## 7. Pulling the Trigger: Commit Change and Deploy Application
+## 7. Commit Change and Deploy Application

 Now, commit any changes and push to your GitHub repository.
 If you've set up your GitHub Actions correctly, the CI will kick off.
 After a successful build, your application will be deployed and accessible from your specified domain.

-# Deploying Multiple Applications on the Same Server
+## Deploying Multiple Applications on the Same Server

-This section will guide you on how to effectively manage and deploy multiple applications on the same Linux server.
-Regardless of the programming language or framework you're using, as long as your web application is dockerized, the release pattern can be applied with ease.

-## Harmonious Coexistence: Same Pattern, Multiple Applications
+### Same Pattern, Multiple Applications

 One of the core strengths of Docker is the ability to isolate and manage applications in their individual containers.
 This means you can deploy numerous applications, each from its separate GitHub repository, onto the same Linux server.
 All these applications can coexist and operate independently, provided each one is correctly dockerized.
 The release pattern remains unchanged and consistently easy to apply.